lacclab/OneStop-Eye-Movements/README.md

 * `docs/`: Documentation source files.
 * `src/`: Scripts for preprocessing the data and reproducing the analyses.

-## Reproducing the Analyses in TODO: Add paper link
+## Reproducing the Analyses in the paper "OneStop: A 360-Participant English Eye-Tracking Dataset with Different Reading Regimes":

-The analyses in the paper can be reproduced by running `src/analyses.ipynb`.
+The analyses in the OneStop paper can be reproduced by running `src/analyses.ipynb`.

 ### Environment Setup